About me

 Hobbies

 Nowadays, since my work happens to be my major hobby, I am taking it easy.
-I enjoy going around on my goofy kickscooter, taking care of my pet lizard and his live food, struggling to play the majestic otamatone well (one day), doing amateur landscape photography when I travel and/or hike, going urban exploring, bouldering, and playing DnD or games alike with friends, I dungeon master.
+I enjoy going around on my kickscooter, taking care of my pet lizard and his live food, struggling to play the majestic otamatone well (one day), doing amateur landscape photography when I travel and/or hike, going urban exploring, bouldering, and playing DnD or games alike with friends, I dungeon master.

 Contact